chromagnonman/AppLogger/README.md

 ## Build and run the application
 Download the `.zip` file or clone the repo.
 The project utilizes `CMake` to generate the build configuration files.

-In Linux, open the terminal and navigate to the project folder, then run the command: `mkdir build && cd build && cmake ..`.
+In Linux, open the command line and navigate to the project folder, then run the command: `mkdir build && cd build && cmake ..`.
 To build the project, run: `make -j2`. `j2` denotes the number of threads the compiler utilizes in building the project.
 Run the app by entering `./AppLogger`.

-In Windows, use Powershell or the terminal to generate the build files using CMake command: `mkdir build && cd build && cmake ..`.
+In Windows, use Powershell or the command line to generate the build files using CMake command: `mkdir build && cd build && cmake ..`.
 Open the `.vcxproj` or `.sln` file in the latest Visual Studio IDE (2022) to build and run the application.

 ## Caveat
 When building the project in Windows, you may need to modify the project properties and set the `C++ Language Standard` to `C++ 17`.